inet-framework/inet-tutorials/configurator/doc/step7.md

 ## Part A - Automatically assigned addresses

-Assigning addresses hierarchially in a network with hierarchical topology can reduce the size of routing tables.
+Assigning addresses hierarchically in a network with hierarchical topology can reduce the size of routing tables.
 However, the configurator's automatic address assignment with its default settings doesn't assign addresses hierarchically.
 This part uses automatic address assignment, and the configurator's routing table optimization features are turned off.
 The size of routing tables in this part can serve as a baseline to compare with.

 ### Configuration